Modulation equation and SPDEs on unbounded domains: Residual

 \subsection{Proof of Exchange Lemma I}

 The proof of the Exchange Lemma I stated in Lemma~\ref{lem:lemma2} is similar to the one for the Exchange Lemma II in Lemma~\ref{lem:lemma3}, but requires additional arguments.
-We start again by smoothly projecting in Fourier-space, but now in $k=1$ and $k=3$.
+We start again by smoothly projecting in Fourier space, but now in $k=1$ and $k=3$.

 Fix a small $\delta>0$ and consider for $\ell\in\mathbb{Z}$ a smooth function $\hat{P_\ell}:\R\to[0,1]$ such that $\textup{supp}(\hat{P_\ell})=[-\ell-2\delta, -\ell+2\delta]\cup[\ell-2\delta, \ell+2\delta]$ and $\widehat{P}_\ell=1$ on $[-\ell-\delta, -\ell+\delta]\cup[\ell-\delta, \ell+\delta]$.